velodrome-finance/superchain-contracts/SPECIFICATION.md

 - Supports the sending of messages cross chain via Hyperlane.
 - For token bridging transactions, the module is given permission to burn tokens on the root chain.
 - Supports registering a custom mailbox domain for a chain.
 Only the message bridge owner can set custom domains.
+- Supports transaction sponsoring for:
+    - Notify command during the first hour of the epoch.
+    - All transactions from whitelisted addresses.
+Only the message bridge owner can manage whitelisted addresses.

 #### Root Token Bridge
 - Supports the sending of tokens cross chain via Hyperlane.